Skip to content

 Calculate your compensation claim

-When your TPD claim is approved, it will be paid into your superannuation account and will accumulate with your account balance.
-At this stage, there is no tax payable on your permanent disability payout.
+When your TPD claim is approved, the TPD payout is deposited into your superannuation account, where it forms part of your overall super balance.
+At this stage, there is no tax payable on your permanent disability benefit (because you haven’t yet accessed the funds).

 truck wreck passenger